puyo/bigwords/notes.md

   - D is the number of letters in the dictionary word
   - T is the number of Scrabble tiles

-  T goes down 1 for each D since we will remove them as we check them off.
-  This is a linear reduction each time, so the performance is `O(DT)` or, assuming both are similar numbers, `O(N^2)`
+  T goes down 1 for each D as we check them off.
+This is a linear reduction each time.
+The performance is `O(DT)` or, assuming both are similar numbers, `O(N^2)`

 - What does `O(N^2)` mean?